A ruptured eardrum (tympanic membrane perforation) is a hole or tear in the thin tissue that separates your ear canal from your middle ear (eardrum).

 - Protection.
 Your eardrum also acts as a barrier, protecting your middle ear from water, bacteria and other foreign substances.

-If your eardrum ruptures, complications can occur while your eardrum is healing or if it fails to heal.
+If your eardrum ruptures, uncommon problems can occur, especially if it fails to self-heal after three to six months.
 Possible complications include:

 - Hearing loss.
 Usually, hearing loss is temporary, lasting only until the tear or hole in your eardrum has healed.
 The size and location of the tear can affect the degree of hearing loss.